dalhorinek/mockserver/README.md

 The server has 4 different modes.

 ### FULL_MOCK
-  - only .data.json files from given directory are served
+  - only .data.raw files from given directory are served

   ```
   $ server data